Act of 18 June 1965 no. 4

 • imposition of control sanction, including amount of sanction and joint and several liability between driver and owner,

-• when vehicles can be removed and taken into custody, including requirements that the vehicle must be in the way or in breach of the conditions for parking, requirements for notification and information obligations, as well as the obligation to hand over vehicles that have been removed, and the sale of vehicles that have been removed, cf. § 37 fifth to eighth paragraph,
+• when vehicles can be removed and taken into custody, including requirements that the vehicle must be in the way or in breach of the conditions for parking, requirements for notification and information obligations, as well as the obligation to hand over vehicles that have been removed, and the sale of vehicles that have been removed, cf. Section 37, fifth to eighth paragraph,

 • universal design of parking areas and special arrangements for holders of parking permits for people with reduced mobility, including requirements for reservations,